About the Property

 About 10 mins drive back to Kilbaha.

 Is there a caterer who will come in to cook meals?

 We do not know of anyone who can go in to cook meals at this property.

 There is a twin bedded room upstairs but due to its cliff top location, it would be adviseable to supervise young children.

 Is it suitable for older people?

 Yes.
-There is a separate shower room downstairs and a single bedroom on the ground floor.
+There is a separate shower room downstairs and a double bedroom on the ground floor.